 1.8.1 Overview

 The Cancer miRNA section visualizes regulatory relationships between differentially expressed (DE) genes and miRNAs in the selected cancer type.
 It integrates both experimentally validated interactions and computationally predicted miRNA–target relationships to help users identify miRNA regulators, target genes, and expression patterns associated with carcinogenesis.
+Note: When Validated is selected, interactions are shown if they are either experimentally validated (solid lines) or meet the selected minimum prediction support (dotted lines).

 Purpose